 Iowa Law Review

 Fairfax, Lisa, "Just Say Yes?
 The Fiduciary Duty Implications of Directorial Acquiescence" (2021).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2381.